Skip to content

 Getting to know the BBC micro:bit

 • Students who cannot read the labels on the physical micro:bit may find it harder to learn about its different components and picture how it is laid out.
-Beginners may wish to use a screen reader to listen to the text-based tour, or check out the tactile poster.
+Beginners may wish to use a screen reader to listen to the Full text tour of the micro:bit , or check out the micro:bit tactile diagram.

 • Note that the touch sensor on the micro:bit V2 is hard to feel with your fingers, so it may need to be specifically pointed out.
 In addition, the 5 pin holes may not be obvious to a student who cannot see the board clearly.